-Citigroup Scholarship for Minority Students and Women.
-Established in academic year 2001-2002, Citigroup awards merit-based scholarships to minority students majoring in finance.
-They also award merit-based scholarships to women majoring in finance.
+Citigroup Scholarship.
+Established in academic year 2001-2002, Citigroup awards merit-based scholarships to diverse students majoring in finance.

 C.I.T. - John Vogel Scholarship.
 This scholarship was established by the C.I.T.
 Financial Corporation in recognition of John Vogel, a former director and Stern M.B.A., for a student who has worked through undergraduate and graduate programs.